rokrodic/uroflow/README.md

 I offer my firmware for free.
 As the device is meant for personal usage, it allows 50 measurements before you have to reprogramm the device.
 Commercial devices cost few thousand euros.
 See the links below.</BR>
 </BR>
 <B>VIDEO</B></BR>
-I have two videos for my Youtube channel.
+I have made videos for my Youtube channel.
 In the first one I explain what uroflow machine is, how to make the machine and how to use it.
 In the second video we will see how to calibrate the machine and what does my firmware offer. </BR>
 </BR>
 <B>PARTS</B></BR>
-- ESP32 (or ESP8266)</BR>
+- ESP32 (or ESP8266-support dropped)</BR>
 - 1Kg load stretch cell with HX711</BR>
 - 4 wires</BR>
 - optional: LED and a resistor</BR>
 </BR>
 I used DOIT ESP32 DEVKIT V1 (selection in Arduino IDE).
 For ESP8266 the code is compiled for NodeMCU V1.0.</BR>
 ESP32 brings longer voiding measurement times due to more RAM.
-Current version supports 5 minutes on ESP32.
-The ESP8266 has a 60 seconds limit, which is good enough for most people.
-In my clinical practice I've met only few percent of people voiding longer.
+Current version supports 5-6 minutes on ESP32 for commecial products or 3-4 minutes for free version.
+The ESP8266 had a 60 seconds limit, which is good enough for most people.
+In clinical practice there are few percent of people voiding longer.
 These are the ones that really need help.</BR>
 </BR>
 <B>SCHEMATICS</B></BR>
 <img src="https://github.com/rokrodic/uroflow/blob/master/IMAGES/SCH.png?raw=true" alt="uroflowmetry device schematics"></BR>